JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 A [recent Cabinet report](http://moderngov.southwark.gov.uk/documents/s78248/Report%20New%20Homes%20Programme%20Delivery%20Model%20Review%202018.pdf) confirms that the Council has bought 239 such properties from developers to date (paragraph 17), with 80 more purchases in the pipeline.

 We say that by buying up section 106 properties Southwark Council is not adding to the amount of social housing stock in the borough.
 It is simply buying homes that already exist and that housing associations would have otherwise bought and let as social housing.
-An added effect is that this is that more competition will drive up the price of S106 housing - developers will be rubbing their hands.. etc etc
+An added effect is that this increases the competition for S106 housing driving up the price - developers are rubbing their hands.. etc etc